Frequently Asked questions

 How is parking on campus?

 Parking during the summer is generally good.
-There is plenty of street parking on the surrounding streets, and none of the spots are timed.
-If you prefer to park in a lot, the Diamond Street Lot is the closest to Presser, and it costs $15 per day.
+There is plenty of street parking on the surrounding streets, and none of the spots are timed or require a permit.
+If you prefer to park in a lot, the Diamond Street Lot is the closest to Presser and costs $15 per day.
 For a full list of the parking lots on the Temple campus, visit the campus operations website here.

 You can send us your information on the Contact page and we will be in touch if we are in need of any volunteers!